Petra Conti: Career

-When Conti was seventeen years old, she was invited to dance as a guest star in the Arena di Verona Ballet's Cinderella.
-In 2008 she was a company member of the Bavarian State Ballet and a trainee at the Marinski ballet.
+At seventeen years old she was invited to dance as guest star in the Arena di Verona Ballet's Cinderella.

+In 2008 she was a company member of the Bavarian State Ballet and a trainee at the Mariinsky Ballet.
 In 2009 she joined La Scala Theatre Ballet and was promoted to the rank of principal dancer in 2011.
 In 2013 Conti was invited by Mikko Nissinen to join the Boston Ballet as a principal dancer.
 She danced as a principal dancer with the company until 2017.
 Later that year she joined the Los Angeles Ballet as a resident principal guest dancer.